Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/01 - Command Line (UNIX)/README.md

 Outputs
 -------
-After attaining this skill, and as a demonstration of it, a fellow should be able to complete the following:
+After attaining this skill, and as a demonstration of it, a fellow should be able to complete the following exercises:

-1. An exercise that covers the following operations:
-  - Creating directories
+1. Files and Directories
+  - Create directory named `some-dir` in the `/tmp` folder
+  - Find text `some-text` in all files in directory `/tmp/some-dir`
+  - Find files that start with `a` in directory `/tmp/some-dir`
-  - Finding files and directories
+  - List all hidden files and directories that start with letter `a` in the directory `/tmp/some-dir`
+  - Display the first 4 lines of the file `/tmp/somefile.txt`
+  - Display the last 4 lines of the file `/tmp/somefile.txt`
-  - Finding text in files
+  - Append text `To Append` to file `/tmp/append.txt`
-  - Creating and mounting devices/partitions
+  - Add text `To Add` to file `/tmp/append.txt` overwriting its contents
+  - Change permission of file `/tmp/some-file` to `read only`
+  - Change permission of file `/tmp/some-script` to `executable`

+2. Software Packages on Linux
-  - Viewing the list of running processes
+  - Add the python software repository `ppa:fkrull/deadsnakes` to the list of available repositories on a system
+  - Install the software `python3.5`
+  - Uninstall the software `python3.5`

+3. Scheduling
+  - Schedule a cron entry to add the current system time to file `/tmp/some-file` every 2 hours

+4. Processes & Signals
+  - List all running processes
+  - List all processes owned by the user **some-user**
-  - Terminating a running process
+  - Kill process with PID `12123`
-  - Redirecting output to a file
-  - Running a process with ENV variables
+  - Send the interrupt signal to process with PID `12124`
-  - Running process in the background
+  - Run command `sleep 10` in the background
-  - Sending a signal to a running process
-  - Scheduling a process to be run at a given time
-  - Installing and uninstalling software packages
+  - Run command `date` and redirect output to file `/tmp/some-file`

+5. Devices
+  - Format device `/dev/some-device` as type `xfs`
+  - Mount device `/dev/some-device` as type `xfs` to `/myxfs`
+  - Unmount device `/dev/some-device`
+  - Display the size of the root partition

 **Objectives**